International Incontinence Day: New perspectives thanks to modern laser therapies - Breaking Latest News

-Jena, 22.
-June 2023 – Breaking the silence!
-That is precisely the goal of International Incontinence Day, which takes place every year on 30.
-June.
-Incontinence is not a taboo subject, but a widespread disease.
-Urinary incontinence alone affects at least one in five to six women and one in ten men during their lifetime.
-The figures are somewhat lower for fecal incontinence.
-However, the number of unreported cases of both is almost incalculable, and the number of people actually affected is estimated to be significantly higher.
-Urinary tract infections and other diseases, muscle weaknesses, but also births can lead to incontinence.
+Jena, June 22, 2023 – Break the silence!
+This is exactly the aim of the International Incontinence Day, which takes place on June 30th every year.
+Because incontinence is not a taboo subject, but a widespread disease.
+At least every fifth to sixth woman and every tenth man is affected by urinary incontinence alone in the course of their lives.
+For fecal incontinence, the numbers are slightly lower.
+However, the number of unreported cases that can hardly be calculated applies to both, the number of those actually affected is estimated to be significantly higher.
+Urinary tract infections and other diseases, muscle weakness, but also childbirth can lead to incontinence.
 Interventions for certain diseases also show an increased risk of incontinence.
-In recent years, the laser company biolitec has developed a gentle laser therapy that can greatly alleviate the symptoms of mild stress urinary incontinence.
-This therapy is LaEvita, a new effective outpatient laser solution for women.
+In recent years, the laser company biolitec has developed a gentle laser therapy that can significantly alleviate the symptoms of mild stress urinary incontinence.
+That therapy is LaEvita, a new effective outpatient laser solution for women.

-LaEvita is an innovative procedure used to treat vaginal atrophy (tissue loss) and mild stress incontinence in women.
-Stress incontinence is one of the most common forms of urinary incontinence in women.
-In the weaker stages, it is usually manifested by urine leakage when pressure builds up, for example when sneezing, coughing or laughing.
-Repeated use of LaEvita can provide relief for affected women.
+LaEvita is an innovative procedure used to treat vaginal atrophy (tissue wasting) and mild stress urinary incontinence in women.
+Stress incontinence, also known as stress incontinence, is one of the most common forms of urinary incontinence in women.
+In the weaker stages, it usually manifests itself as urine loss when pressure builds up, for example when sneezing, coughing or laughing.
+The repeated use of LaEvita can bring relief to affected women.
 A glass bulb is inserted into the vaginal canal, through which the vaginal mucosa is irradiated with laser light.
-This stimulates collagen production – elasticity, blood flow and moisture can be significantly improved.
-Three short outpatient sessions are planned, which can take place without sedation.
+This stimulates collagen production – elasticity, blood circulation and moisture can be significantly improved.
+Three short outpatient sessions that can take place without anesthesia are planned.

-In contrast to women, men more often suffer from fistulas in the rectal area that run through or along the sphincter muscle.
-These do not heal on their own and therefore always require treatment.
-Instead of surgically removing them, fistula tracts can be closed gently and precisely from the inside using FiLaC laser therapy.
+In contrast to women, men suffer more frequently from fistulas in the rectum area, which run through or along the sphincter muscle.
+These do not heal on their own and are therefore always in need of treatment.
+Instead of surgically removing them, fistula tracts can be closed gently and precisely from the inside with FiLaC laser therapy.

-But not only is the sphincter muscle responsible for continence.
-Every person has hemorrhoidal pads that ensure fine closure.
-These often tend, in both men and women, to enlarge pathologically.
-If they are enlarged enough to require surgery, LHP laser therapy can be applied instead of surgical removal.
-This shrinks the affected hemorrhoids back to their natural size and can thus preserve their function.
+But not only the sphincter is responsible for continence.
+Everyone has hemorrhoidal pads that secure the fine closure.
+In both men and women, these often tend to become pathologically enlarged.
+If they are enlarged enough to require surgery, LHP laser therapy can be used instead of surgical removal.
+This shrinks the affected hemorrhoids back to their natural size and can thus maintain their function.

 Image source: @istockphoto.com_Ivan-balvan

-biolitec® is one of the world’s leading medical technology companies in the field of minimally invasive laser applications and is offering in the field of photodynamic therapy (PDT) the laser-assisted treatment of cancer with the drug Foscan®, registered in the EU.
-Since 1999, biolitec® is focused on the development of minimally invasive, gentle laser procedures.
-The unique LEONARDO® diode laser from biolitec® is the first universally applicable medical laser with a combination of two wavelengths, 980 nm and 1470 nm, which can be used in all disciplines.
-ELVeS® Radial® (ELVeS® = Endo Laser Vein System) is the world’s most common laser system for treating venous insufficiency.
-In proctology, biolitec® offers a maximum sphincter-sparing therapy for anal fistulas as well as treatment options for hemorrhoids and pilonidal cysts.
-In urology, the range of therapies has expanded from benign prostate hyperplasia (BPH) to bladder and prostate tumors.
-The LEONARDO® Mini laser, which weighs only 900 g, has been specially developed for mobile applications.
-Gentle laser applications in the fields of gynecology, ENT, thoracic surgery and pneumology, esthetics, and orthopedics are also part of biolitec®’s business field.
-The latest development is the tissue-preserving biolitec® laser method ThyLA for benign enlarged thyroid glands.
-Further information is available at www.biolitec.com
+biolitec® is one of the world‘s leading medical technology companies in the field of minimally invasive laser applications and offers in the field of photodynamic therapy (PDT) the laser-assisted treatment of cancer with the drug Foscan®, which is approved in the EU.
+Since 1999, biolitec® has focused primarily on the development of new, minimally invasive, gentle laser procedures.
+The unique LEONARDO® diode laser from biolitec® is the first universal medical laser that has a combination of two wavelengths, 980 nm and 1470 nm, and can be used across disciplines.
+ELVeS® Radial® (ELVeS® = Endo Laser Vein System) is the world‘s most frequently used laser system for the treatment of venous insufficiency.
+In proctology, biolitec® offers therapy for anal fistulas that is gentle on the sphincters as well as forms of treatment for hemorrhoids and coccyx fistulas.
+In urology, the range of therapies has expanded from benign prostate enlargement (BPH) to bladder and prostate tumors.
+The LEONARDO® mini laser, which weighs only 900 g, was specially developed for mobile use on site.
+Gentle laser applications in the areas of gynaecology, ENT, thoracic surgery and pneumology, aesthetics and orthopedics also belong to the biolitec® business field.
+The tissue-preserving biolitec® laser method ThyLA for a benign enlarged thyroid is completely new.
+Further information at www.biolitec.de

 company contact